Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 Let's make a memory dump!
 I'm not going to show how to do it in this article, maybe later in a separate one.
 I'll just say I used a CH341A module with the clip add-on.

 The result is a 512KB file.
+Let's start having a look at it in a hex editor (BTW, I'm using HxD).
+I'll do a wild guess and suppose it uses U-Boot as a bootloader.
+The bootloader is the first piece of code that is loaded in memory and its purpose is to initialize and facilitate the start of the following programs.
+U-Boot is an open source bootloader that's been broadly adopted for embedded projects because of its high portability.

-Let's start having a look at it in a hex editor.
-Here's the result:
+Let's look for a "boot" string in the file.

 TODO